 4 Effective Ways to Sell Change

-We have learned that what works in sales can work with change initiatives.
+Change management consulting experts have learned that what works in trustworthy sales can work with change initiatives.
 And just like any sales situation, there are effective ways to sell change and there are ineffective ways to sell change.
 Here are some steps, borrowed from a typical sales cycle, that can be translated into effective ways to sell change:

 It behooves change leaders also to know their stakeholders, including employees, influencers, customers, and even naysayers.
 When you know what your various stakeholders care most about and why, you can more easily understand how to best work with them.
 This allows you to enroll friends as supporters and to identify how to overcome obstacles with those who are not yet on board.